No, zombie snakes are not a thing

 So what’s the deal with the Eastern hognose snake?
 While you wouldn’t want to make out with one, they’re pretty common throughout the Southeast and not something that should be anywhere near the top of your list of concerns.

-“It’s a mostly harmless snake, like a gardner snake,” Hall says.
+“It’s a mostly harmless snake, like a garter snake,” Hall says.
 “It is venomous, but it very rarely bites people.”

 She added that the snake has a dramatic display when it feels threatened, puffing its head up with air similar to the way a cobra would, but the “venom is nothing compared to more poisonous snakes.”